NOUNS

 WH-QUESTION WORDS

-Wh-question words are used to ask questions.
+Wh-question words are used to ask

 Wh-question word